aws-samples/aws-terraform-pipeline/README.md

 `tflint_version` controls the [tflint](https://github.com/terraform-linters/tflint) version.
 It defaults to 0.48.0.

+`tags` enables tag validation with [tag-nag](https://github.com/jakebark/tag-nag).
+Input a list of tag keys and/or tag keys and values to enforce.
+Input must be passed as a string, see [commands](https://github.com/jakebark/tag-nag?tab=readme-ov-file#commands).

+`tagnag_version` controls the [tag-nag](https://github.com/jakebark/tag-nag) version.
+It defaults to 0.5.4.

 `checkov_skip` defines [Checkov](https://www.checkov.io/) skips for the pipeline.
 This is useful for organization-wide policies, removing the need to add individual resource skips.